Fire drills are a big part of being safe in school: They prepare you for what you

 on your hands and knees below the smoke.

-like from a firefighter or another adult.
+had help, like from a firefighter or another adult.

 Ask your parents to teach you how to unlock the windows, open them, and remove